jiornojiovanni/cclauncher/README.md

 Usage:
 - `$ ./cclauncher` show a generic usage of the tool.
 - `$ ./cclauncher download` will download the latest Tiles build of C:DDA, backup the previous installation and restore any tilesets, saves, soundpacks etc.
-- `$ ./cclauncher changelog` will show the changelog of the latest C:DDA version.

 Help: `$ ./cclauncher -h` or the `-h` with any subcommands will show additional flags and options.